Guin-Kiwi/EasyPass/README.md

 - **User Login Check**

 When the user enters a login name, the program checks for a .txt file with their username, if there is no file the system creates an error that there is no account with that name and prompts them to create a new login

 	`space for code`

 - **Password check:**

-When the user enters a password, the program checks if the input corresponds to the chosen requirements level:
+When the user enters a password, the program checks if the input corresponds to the chosen requirements level.
+This ensures only valid password generation.

 	`space for code`
-	This ensures only valid password generation.

 - **Account check:**

 When entering an account credentials the program checks if the account (including password) already exists, and if so suggests an update of the password:

 	`space for code`

 - **Password validation**